Fashion Styling & Art Direction BA(Hons)

 - Have access to enviable facilities, including industrial sewing machines, specialist construction equipment, a dye lab and a contemporary dress and textile archive

-On this Fashion Styling & Art Direction degree, you'll have the opportunity to gain a BA(Hons) degree over three years or the option to study Fashion Styling & Art Direction BA(Hons) with Integrated Foundation Year and/or placement year study options.
+On this Fashion Styling & Art Direction degree, you'll have the opportunity to gain a BA(Hons) degree over three years or the option to study Fashion Styling & Art Direction BA(Hons) with Integrated Foundation Year and/or professional placement study options.

 Throughout this degree, you'll learn how to construct powerful fashion stories in real-life visual merchandising environments and fashion shows, as well as immersive 3D digital spaces.
 You'll become proficient in styling and directing for magazine editorials and advertising campaigns, master garment fitting and construction for runway and celebrity client dressing, and consider the environmental and ethical considerations of the industry.